Boredom at Work

 • More premium feel

-The Z50 feels like a more serious camera.
-The deeper grip is comfortable for extended shooting, and the tilting screen adds flexibility.
+The Z50 II feels like a more serious camera.
+The deeper grip is comfortable for extended shooting, and the vari-angle screen adds flexibility for vlogging and creative angles.

-Verdict: Nikon Z50 for build quality and ergonomics.
+Verdict: Nikon Z50 II for build quality and ergonomics.
 Canon R100 for maximum portability.

 User Experience: Canon’s Beginner Focus